NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 skills-client is an assembly of projects that build JS client libraries AND integration tests that enable comprehensive testing of these libraries:

-- **skills-client-js:** pure JS implementation, please see [Pure JS Integration Guide](/skills-client/js.html#pure-js-integration) to understand how these artifacts are utilized by a SkillTree integrator
+- **skills-client-js:** client app implementation, please see [Pure JS Integration Guide](/skills-client/js.html#pure-js-integration) to understand how these artifacts are utilized by a SkillTree integrator
-  - Majority of client code resides here, framework specific libraries are minimal wrappers around this pure JS implementation
+  - Majority of client code resides here, framework specific libraries are minimal wrappers around this client implementation
   - Provides support for [Skill Event Reporting](/skills-client/js.html#skills-event-reporting), [Skills Display](/skills-client/js.html#skills-display) as well as [Skills Configuration](/skills-client/js.html#skills-configuration)
-- **skills-client-vue:** provides native support for Vue.js applications.
-This is a thin wrapper around skills-client-js; please see [Vue.js Integration Guide](/skills-client/vuejs.html) to understand how this library is utilized by a SkillTree integrator
-- **skills-client-react:** provides native support for React applications.
-This is a thin wrapper around skills-client-js; please see [React Integration Guide](/skills-client/react.html) to understand how this library is utilized by a SkillTree integrator
-- **skills-client-angular:** provides native support for Angular applications.
-This is a thin wrapper around skills-client-js; please see [Angular Integration Guide](/skills-client/angular.html) to understand how this library is utilized by a SkillTree integrator
 - **skills-client-integration:** integration tests that enable comprehensive testing of skills-client-js and all of the framework specific libraries.
   - A set of web-applications that integrate and exercise these skills client libraries
   - Cypress tests that utilize these applications to end-to-end test functionality of the skills client libraries